beetboxvm/beetbox/README.md

 Beetbox is a Vagrant configuration that provides your team with a versatile development environment for L*MP projects.

-The project has a predefined set of default configuration attributes so it can work without any custom configuration, therefore any customisation ocomes in the form of overrides as undefined attributes will revert to their default setting.
+The project has a predefined set of default configuration attributes so it can work without any custom configuration, therefore any customisation comes in the form of overrides as undefined attributes will revert to their default setting.

 [![Circle CI](https://circleci.com/gh/drupalmel/beetbox.svg?style=svg)](https://circleci.com/gh/drupalmel/beetbox) [![Documentation Status](https://readthedocs.org/projects/beetbox/badge/?version=latest)](http://beetbox.readthedocs.org/en/latest/?badge=latest)